4. Antimicrobial Stewardship

 a.
 General Principals

 One of the greatest drivers of antimicrobial resistance is antimicrobial overuse.
-To combat antimicrobial resistance, all Emory institutions have implemented Antimicrobial Stewardship Programs (ASP) to promote the appropriate use of antimicrobials.
+To combat antimicrobial resistance, all EHC hospitals have Antimicrobial Stewardship Programs (ASP).
 The primary goal of these programs is to optimize clinical outcomes while minimizing unintended consequences of antimicrobial use, including toxicity, the selection of pathogenic organisms (such as C. difficile), and the emergence of antimicrobial resistance.
-The programs are co-led by physicians and pharmacists (see list at the end of the study guide) who are charged with ensuring the success of the programs.
+The programs are co-led by physicians and pharmacists (see list at the end of the study guide).
 Their overall activities are coordinated by CASE, the Committee for Antimicrobial Stewardship at Emory Healthcare.

 Multiple activities fall under the scope of the ASPs, including the development of clinical protocols, collecting data on antimicrobial use, and providing education regarding antimicrobial use.
 You may be contacted by a member of the stewardship team regarding antimicrobials for an individual patient.
 The hospitals may have initiatives to switch from IV to oral therapy when appropriate and to help determine the best duration of treatment for your patient.
 For some antibiotics, such as vancomycin, dosing is adjusted using a pharmacy protocol.
 Contact your institution's ASP team, for any questions regarding optimizing antimicrobial use at your institution.